How To Turn Your Hobby Into A Business

 Evaluating Your Interests

-Depending on your answers to these questions, will determine which one of you interests you will use.
-It will be easiest for you to pick the one that you know the most about and have some resources to gather additional information from.
+Depending on your answers to these questions, will determine which one of your interests you will use.
+It will be easiest for you to pick the one that you know the most about and have some resources to gather additional information.

 It is OK if there is some competition, this means that someone is already making money in this field, which is a good sign.